Intrepid/GUPC/README.md

 ## Downloads
 See the project "release" tab for the latest [source release](https://github.com/Intrepid/GUPC/releases).

+## Berkeley UPCR Runtime Integration
+The GUPC compiler can be used to compile UPC programs which are linked the GASNet based UPC runtime (called UPCR) developed by Berkeley (LBNL).
+The GUPC and Berkeley (UPCR) runtime combination is available on all platforms supported by GUPC.
+Use of the UPCR runtime increases the range of communication methods that can be used to implement UPC re- mote access and synchronization primitives.
+More information on the Berkeley UPCR project site at: the UPCR web site http://upc.lbl.gov/.

 ## License
 GNU UPC is implemented as an extension to the GNU C Compiler (GCC) and is distributed under the terms of the GNU General Public License.